Assia Djebar: Career

 Djebar was known as a voice of reform for Islam across the Arab world, especially in the field of advocating for increased rights for women.

+Death

 Djebar died in February 2015, aged 78 in Paris, France.

 Awards

 In 1985, she won the Franco-Arab Friendship Prize, for L'Amour la Fantasia.

-In 1996, Djebar won the prestigious Neustadt International Prize for Literature for her contribution to world literature.
+In 1996, Djebar won the Neustadt International Prize for Literature for her contribution to world literature.

 The following year, she won the Marguerite Yourcenar Prize.

 In 1998, she won the International Prize of Palmi.

 In 2000, she won the Peace Prize of the German Book Trade.

 Tribute

 On 30 June 2017, Google dedicated a Doodle to the novelist for the 81st anniversary of her birth.
 The Doodle reached all the countries of the Arab World.